-14. Pension Liabilities, Pension Expenses, and Deferred Outflows/Inflows of Resources Related to Pensions
+14. Pension Liabilities, Pension Expenses, and Deferred Outflows/Inflows of Resources Related to Pensions a.
+Total Pension Liability

 Effective July 1, 2019, the Corporation implemented the provisions of GASB Statement No. 73, Accounting and Financial Reporting for Pensions - an amendment of GASB Statement No. 27, and GASB Statement No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date-an amendment of GASB Statement No. 68, which significantly changed the Corporation's accounting for pension amounts.
 The information disclosed below is presented in accordance with these standards.
-The Corporation's Total Pension Liability was measured as of June 30, 2020, The total pension liability used to calculate the Pension Liability for the year ended June 30, 2021, was determined by an actuarial valuation date of July 1, 2019.
-The reporting date is for periods ending July 1, 2019, through June 30, 2020.
+The Corporation's Total Pension Liability was measured as of June 30, 2021, with was used to calculate the Pension Liability for the year ended June 30, 2022, as determined by an actuarial valuation date of July 1, 2021.
+The reporting date is for periods ending July 1, 2020, through June 30, 2021.